Welsh Week: gobaith: hope for change after the 7th of May

 This is the fourth blog in HEPI’s Welsh Week.
 It was kindly authored by Deio Owen, Llywydd UCM Cymru (NUS Cymru President).

-Read the first blog here, the second blog here and the third blog here.
+Read the first blog here, the second blog here, the third blog here and the fifth blog here.

 On the 7th of May, Wales, Scotland, and some parts of England will head to the polls.
 Here in Wales, this election could be described as the most important since devolution.
 96 new Members of the Senedd (the Welsh Parliament) will be elected; a significant increase from current 60.
-Voting will also move from a combination of first-past-the-post and single transferable vote (STV) to only STV, and the 40 current constituencies and 5 regions will be replaced by 16 new super constituencies.
+Voting will also move from a combination of first Past the Post and Closed Regional Lists using D’Hond to only Closed List D’Hondt system, and the 40 current constituencies and 5 regions will be replaced by 16 new super constituencies.
 With this comes hope.

 Since education was devolved to Wales at the turn of the century, the biggest change we’ve seen has been the recent creation of Medr, the new funding and regulatory body for tertiary education.
 Although the Diamond reforms shifted funding from upfront tuition fees to a maintenance loans and grants system in 2016, students are still trying to keep their heads above the water financially.
 The student experience remains a constant struggle to pay our bills, get on with our coursework, and navigate an ever-changing job market as we near graduation.
 Despite having what’s been referred to as the ‘most generous living cost support in the UK for full-time undergraduates’, students are still being short-changed.
 The 2025 HEPI and Technology1 report A Minimum Income Standard for Students calculated that the living costs for first-year students is £20,208 in Wales.
 There’s no surprise, therefore, that students feel like the £10,685 currently on offer barely touches the edges.